AammarTufail/biol217_2025/Tutorial_Day3.md

 ## Assembly visualization

 To count the number of contigs in your final assembly file

+!!!!!!
+This can be run on the login node

 ```
 grep -c ">" final.contigs.fa
 ```

 To visualize contig graph in **Bandage**, the first step is to convert the fasta file(s) intermediate_contigs/k{kmer_size}.contigs.fa into SPAdes-like **FASTG** format.
 The following code shows the translation from **NAME.contigs.fa** into **NAME.fastg**.

+!!!!!!
+This can be run on the login node

 Example:
 ```
 megahit_toolkit contig2fastg final.contigs.fa > final.contigs.fastg